OpenSDP/OpenSDP.github.io/_subpages/data_01_data_engine.md

   content =  "nevadaReportCardr is an open-source R package that provides functions to connect to the publicly available API for NevadaReportCard.com.
-  Additionally, this package contains already formatted datasets of most data available on Nevada Report Card. repository = "https://github.com/opensdp/nevadaReportCardR"
+  Additionally, this package contains already formatted datasets of most data available on Nevada Report Card." repository = "https://github.com/opensdp/nevadaReportCardR"
   %}